 Free to use and royalty free – meaning you can use for your own purposes without having to credit a photographer or pay a commercial rate for.
 Seems too good to be true, right?

 Royalty free sites do have their place, I won’t deny that.
 But they also need to be treated with care.
 Some sites have very small Ts & Cs stating that you can’t actually use the photos commercially.
 By that, they mean promoting yourself or your business.

 In October 2017, I wrote a blog post about how a press release works, costs involved and how one can benefit your business.
-Fast forward 12 months and I was fined £556 for 1 years commercial use for ‘wrongly’ using a ‘royalty free’ image that I had downloaded from a well known site.
+Fast forward 12 months and I was fined £556.
+This was for 1 years commercial use for ‘wrongly’ using a ‘royalty free’ image.
+One I had downloaded from a well known site.
 Apparently I had used the image for commercial gain, i.e. I was to gain from using it because I was subtly promoting my own services.